 RingCentral has something for everyone.
 Whether you own a small business or an enterprise, RingCentral can cater to your needs.
 The provider also offers software products based on the industry and business’s requirements.
 So if you need cross-team collaboration, an omnichannel call center, retail or healthcare call center software, or to expand your global presence, you can do it all with RingCentral.

 RingCentral is an all-in-one solution for call centers.
 Some of the many features the software supports include customizable routing and IVR rules, excellent reporting tools, and unlimited calls (within the US and Canada).
 One of the features worth noting is the provider’s call center workforce management software.
 It allows managers to monitor a single agent or an entire team and, based on their performance, provide coaching where needed.

 There are four plans available with RingCentral.
-The most basic one, the Essential plan, as the name suggests, provides essential call center features, but it lacks quality of service reports, video and audio conferencing, custom app development and deployment, and multi-level auto attendant.
+The most basic one, the Essential plan, as the name suggests, provides essential call center features, but it lacks quality of service reports, audio and video conferencing software, custom app development and deployment, and multi-level auto attendant.
 These call center software features are available with the next best plan, the Standard plan.